All Episodes

 dan friesen

-He's trying to argue that Biden going on The Daily Show and saying that if Trump loses and doesn't leave office, he believes that the military will escort him out of the White House.
+He's trying to argue that Biden going on the Daily Show and saying that if Trump loses and doesn't leave office, he believes that the military will escort him out of the White House.

 Alex says that him saying that is the equivalent of globalists coming out and announcing their coup plot.

-To reinforce this argument, Alex brings up how he briefed the Secret Service about a Phil Mudd interview on CNN that he believed to be the same thing.
+To reinforce this argument, Alex brings up how he briefed the Secret Service about a Phil Mudd interview on CNN that he believed to be the same thing, the announcement of a coup plot to kill Trump.

 Here are the two problems with this.